 The Board of Directors ("Board") shall govern and manage the cash received and disbursed from all sources of funding in a manner consistent with State and Federal law and to achieve favorable cash flows to further the interests of RICHARD MILBURN ACADEMY/TEXAS, INC. and RMA.
 No cash in the amount over \$30, per transaction, per student, will be collected by any RMA staff member.
-Any amount over \$30 will only be accepted in the form of a check or money order or recorded as separate transactions.
+Any amount over \$30 will only be accepted in the form of cash or money order or recorded as separate transactions.
 All cash transactions shall be recorded in writing, such as by handwritten receipt, which shall be signed and dated by the individual who receives the cash.
 Staff members who receive or collect money from parents or students shall document from whom the money was received, the date, and in what amount.
 A copy of the receipt shall be kept with the cash received.
 Such money shall be submitted to the Principal on the same school day as it is received for deposit.
-The Principal will exchange this cash for a money order and mail it using a trackable method, to the Finance Department on a weekly basis.
+The Principal will exchange this cash for a money order and mail it to the Business Office on a weekly basis, via first class mail plus a delivery confirmation service.
 The Superintendent or designee shall be responsible for ensuring that all monies received are deposited in RMA's bank account.
 Deposits shall be made weekly.
 The use of petty cash shall not be allowed.
 RMA does not accept personal checks from parents or students.
 Money orders may be presented for payment.